-At Chodorow Law Offices, we help businesses, professionals, investors, families, and other clients located worldwide with temporary (nonimmigrant) visas.
+At Chodorow Law Offices, we help businesses, families, and others with temporary (nonimmigrant) visas.
 This includes, but is not limited to:

 - L-1 intracompany transferees

 - E-2 treaty investors

 - B1/B2 visitors for business, pleasure, or medical treatment

 In addition, our firm has unparalleled experience and resources on the ground for representing clients with regard to temporary visa issues before the U.S. Consulates in China (Beijing, Guangzhou, Shanghai, Chengdu, Shenyang, and Hong Kong).
 We make it our business to know each consulate’s policies, practices, and procedures.

 - Visa vs. I-94 (Departure Record): What’s the Difference?